nosana-ci/nosana-node/README.md

 user=> (go)
 ```

-Make sure that your node is health and fix any configuration issues
+Make sure that your node is healthy and fix any configuration issues
 that are reported.

 This is the fun part!
 You are now able to interact with the Nosana
 network directly through this interface.

-Here are some example commands to check:
+Here are some example commands to check.
+Note that our repl defined
+the `conf` variable that contains the network configuration, and
+`system` which contains all the components of the server:

 ```
-;; create a config object to use from the repl user=> (def conf (nos/make-config system))

-;; displays your the current market and queue user=> (nos/get-market conf)
+;; displays the current market and queue user=> (nos/get-market conf)

 ;; see you if you have any jobs claimed